PRiauwindu/Boat-Manufacturer-Profit-Simulation-using-Breakpoint-Method-and-Optimization-using-Optimise-Function/README.md

 This work covers:

-1. The simulation of expected total profit over the two year period assuming they produce.
+**1. The simulation of expected total profit over the two year period assuming they produce.**

 - 4,000 boats
 - 8,000 boats